raptor-2001/edgeledger/README.md

 # edgeledger
-It a finacial company webiste
+It's a finacial company webiste

 # you can run it here
 https://edgeledger.raptor2001.repl.co/